 - Talk about symmetry and rotating the square so that one arrangement goes to another.
-But let them decide when two things are ‘alike? or the ‘same?.
+Have students decide when two things are ‘alike' or the ‘same'.

-- Any children who are able to justify their answer could try the Extension.
+- Students who are able to justify their answer could try the Extension.

-- Let a few groups/children report back to the whole class.
-Try to choose groups that have used different approaches to the problem.
+- As students report back to the class, highlight different approaches to the problem.

-Suppose that Mary had a 3 by 3 crate.
-In how many ways could she fill the crate with two bottles of strawberry milk and seven bottles of chocolate milk?
+Suppose that Hannah has a 3 by 3 crate.
+In how many ways can she fill the crate with two cartons of strawberry milk and seven cartons of chocolate milk?

-We imagine that, no matter how the children try to do this, they will first of all do it quite unsystematically.
-This is what you would expect at step (i) of the process of finding all answers.
-So they will probably come up with several ways of putting the bottles into the crate but not be sure that two of them could be considered to be the same and not be able to see why there are no more.
+Students may approach this unsystematically at first.
+This is what you could expect at step (i) of the process of finding all answers.
+So they will probably find several ways of putting the cartons into the crate but not be sure that two of them could be considered to be the same and not be able to see why there are no more.

-Let’s talk about what crate arrangemnets are ‘alike? for a moment (see Strawberry Milk, Level 1).
-We could think of the two filled crates below as being alike because it is possible to rotate one around through a quarter turn, until it looks exactly the same as the other.
+What crate arrangements are ‘alike'? (see Strawberry Milk, Level 1).
+We can think of the two filled square crates below as being alike because it is possible to rotate one around through a quarter turn, until it looks exactly the same as the other.

 This should provoke a discussion.
 Are there other ways of filling the crate that look the same as the one above?
 You might list these in a column one under the other.
 There are four possible arrangements that could be in this column.

-So, if we decide that these four are all the same then there are only 6 ways of filling Mary’s crate.
+So, if we decide that these four are all the same then there are only 6 ways of filling Hannah’s crate.
 These are shown below.

 Perhaps the best way to see that there are no more is to be systematic (this will complete steps (ii) and (iii)).
 So, in the first case suppose that there are no chocolate bottles.
 This gives only one case.